sunpy/sunpy-SEP/SEP-0002-revised.md

 # SEP-0002 - SunPy Organization Definition

-## Abstract
+# Rationale

+This SEP describes the second major iteration of the governance for the SunPy Project.
-The SunPy project has changed significantly since the first version of SEP-0002 was written in 2014.
+The objectives of the rewrite were to adapt the governance for the changes the project has seen since the first iteration of this document was written in 2014.
-This SEP details a new governance structure designed to enable the project to grow, while allowing for more input from the wider SunPy community.
+This rewrite aims to detail a governance structure, which strives to be lightweight, while being designed to enable the project to grow, and facilitating more input from the wider SunPy community.

-## Detailed Description
+# The SunPy Project

 The primary mission of the SunPy Project is *To develop and facilitate a high-quality, easy-to-use, community-led, free and open-source solar data analysis ecosystem based on the scientific Python environment*.
 This includes but is not limited to the following tasks: